Best 5-year fixed-rate bonds

 You can find the bond with the best interest rate by using a price comparison website (like us!).

 Other differences between bonds include how quick and easy it is to open the account, the level of customer service and the terms regarding early withdrawal (although many savers would agree that these factors pale in comparison compared to the returns on offer).

 Most fixed-rate bonds offer zero risk of losing any money.

-It’s also generally accepted that investing in securities provides better long-term returns, albeit with more volatility and a risk of losing money from your investment.
+It’s also generally accepted that investing in securities (say, through a stocks and shares ISA) provides better long-term returns, albeit with more volatility and a risk of losing money from your investment.

 Still, all things considered, if you’re looking for an investment that offers zero risk, fixed-rate bonds are a good choice.